kulpojke/nr218/project_3.md

 ## Project Work [6 pts]

-For the next questions, you will need to download the SPR Elevation Data, available in the Week 4 folder in canvas, and here, and use it with existing SPR Vector Data, available in the Week 1 folder in canvas, and here, in order to answer the following questions:
+For the next questions, you will need to download the SPR [Elevation Data](https://cpslo-my.sharepoint.com/:i:/g/personal/mthuggin_calpoly_edu/EXsEcn283Z9OlNPK86hUMQIBHWUHgcDk8WLwQKH7XKalGg?e=qMW97K) use it with existing [SPR Vector Data](https://github.com/kulpojke/nr218/raw/refs/heads/main/assets/SPR_data.zip) in order to answer the following questions:

 1. Report the minimum, maximum, mean, and median elevation within the boundary of Swanton Ranch, as defined in sprBoundary.geojson?